Inedo/inedo-docs/ProGet/feeds/other-types.md

 ### Vagrant: very limited demand

 We've had three feature requests for Vagrant over the years, but they were fairly  casual inquiries and we didn't get any more info from those users.
 Our general feeling is that Vagrant is kind of on the outs, and containers are probably going to replace it.
 Hard to say.
 Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

+### Conan (C++): very limited demand

+This is currently [in discussion on the forums](https://forums.inedo.com/topic/2918); it's a relatively new package format, and the use cases or popularity isn't very clear.
+NuGet is already quite popular for C++ packages in Visual Studio, and Universal Packages are used quite frequently for in-house C++ libraries.

 ### Chef Cookbooks: very limited demand